 - There are lots of pockets that are all useful for a variety of purposes.
 It took me a while to remember where I was keeping various things, but once I got into a rhythm it was great for organization and easy access.

-My biggest beef with the Nayo Smart Combo is the size of the side pocket for water bottles, which doesn’t fit a 1 litre bottle.
+My biggest beef is the size of the side pocket for water bottles, which doesn’t fit a 1 litre bottle.
 (750ml is a tight fit, depending on the dimensions of the bottle; tall and thin works best).
 Instead I had to keep my water bottle inside the pack itself, which took up valuable space.

-While I didn’t take the Nayo Smart Combo out for a true one bag trip, I would say that similar to the Knack Pack, it’s perfect for weekend getaways and ultralight journeys of up to one week.
+While I didn’t take it out for a true one bag trip, I would say that similar to the Knack Pack, it’s perfect for weekend getaways and ultralight journeys of up to one week.
 With the separable components it’s incredibly versatile, and well suited to keep electronics in the front part and clothes etc in the other part.

-When I go on my next long-term trip (for example, I’m traveling for four months this winter), I will be taking a checked bag – because that’s what I do on long trips; here’s why – and the Nayo Combo is the best small backpack I’ve seen in a while.
+When I go on my next long-term trip (for example, I’m traveling for four months this winter), I will be taking a checked bag – because that’s what I do on long trips; here’s why – and this combo pack is the best small backpack I’ve seen in a while.
 It will replace my former Pacsafe Venturesafe 25L daypack.
 It offers a level of versatility that is invaluable as a carry-on bag for long-term travelers, digital nomads, and other adventurers who travel with checked luggage.

 And because of its versatility, it will be a fabulous day pack as well as an overnight/weekend/short trip backpack for excursions at my destination.

 Shop for your Nayo Smart Combo Backpack here.